 We have lots to say about the importance of what we do...

 I always thought to donate breastmilk you have to have a super over-supply or be pumping around the clock.
-I thought "Wow, god bless the women who put in the extra time and energy to do that in their most exhausting time of life but nope, that is not for me."
+I thought "Wow, god bless the women who put in the extra energy to do that in their most exhausting time of life but nope, that is not for me."
 My thinking was WRONG.
-Here's what I've learned with baby #2.
+Here's what I've learned with baby #2 and The Mother's Milk Bank.

 How it went down: